bayeslife/architecturelife/how-to-provide-support.md

-# How to Provider Support
+# How to Provide Support

 A team can supporting a bespoke solution when there are is a commercial arrangement involving the following aspects:
 -	Fixed cost to cover